Authors of section

 Imaging becomes important in the later stages of infection.
 It is helpful to examine serial x-rays for progressive changes that suggest infection.

 Radiographic signs are neither sensitive nor specific for infection.
-E.g., radiographic evidence of implant loosening may be present with instability, infection, or both.
+For example, radiographic evidence of implant loosening may be present with instability, infection, or both.

-Ultrasound is useful to identify accumulation of fluid (hidden abscess).
-The method is non-invasive, and may reach deeper layers, especially in the thigh.
-Ultrasound can be helpful for guiding diagnostic needle aspiration.
+Ultrasound is useful for identifying accumulation of fluid (hidden abscess).
+This method is non-invasive, and may reach deeper layers, especially in the thigh.
+Ultrasound can also be helpful for guiding diagnostic needle aspiration.

 infection